AgustinP-eri/agustinp-eri/README.md

 # 👋 Hi there, I'm Agustín

 🎓 I’m a senior Data Science student at Universidad Empresarial 'Siglo 21' with a strong passion for using data to solve real-world problems.
-I specialize in data analysis, data visualization, and building predictive models with Python.
+I specialize in data analysis, data visualization, and building ML models with Python.

 💡 My goal is to transform raw data into actionable insights that support evidence-based decision-making.
 I enjoy exploring new technologies and constantly improving my technical skills.